 At the ribbon cutting, Queens Borough President Donovan Richards linked the shuttle to a vital need for transit in the area “Coming out of this pandemic, we’re looking for a new normal where we no longer have transportation deserts.”

 Assembly Member Khaleel Anderson agreed, “This is a step towards resolving transportation inequities that exist here in Southeast Queens.
 It’s no secret that Southeast Queens has among the longest commute times in Queens and in New York City… and we just opened up access to over 8,000 jobs by opening this service.”

 Su Sanni, the CEO of Dollaride grew up in the neighborhood that the shuttle serves “I’m a local to this area of Queens” said Sanni “It was important for me to be part of a project like this where I had the opportunity to give back to my local community and collaborate with other leaders in Southeast Queens.”

-Borough President Richards spoke about how the shuttle as a fulfilment of the initial work by business owners and community members to create GatewayJFK “When I was at the City Council, we passed the legislation to create this BID and it was not easy getting everybody together” he said, “But this shows that when we come together our community can see positive quality of life improvements.”
+Borough President Richards spoke about how the shuttle is a fulfillment of the initial work by business owners and community members to create GatewayJFK “When I was at the City Council, we passed the legislation to create this BID, and it was not easy getting everybody together,” he said, “But this shows that when we come together, our community can see the positive quality of life improvements.”

-App development, and the two-month test period were subsidized by a grant from the New York State Energy Research and Development Authority, which is tracking the project to see if it will encourage workers to drive less.
-Over the next few months, the service will slowly phase from free into a paid service, with rides eventually costing $2.50.
+App development and the two-month test period were subsidized by a grant from the New York State Energy Research and Development Authority, which is tracking the project to see if it will encourage workers to drive less.
+Over the next few months, the service will slowly phase from free to paid, with rides eventually costing $2.50.
 To promote the new route, GatewayJFK and Dollaride are giving away 60 free rides to people who download the app from the Google Play or Apple app store, or who sign up at dollaride.com/jfk.